-Regardless of your situation and the demands on your time, with a little bit of creativity and careful planning, you can carve out time for the things that matter most.
+Regardless of your situation and the demands on your time, you can carve out time for the things that matter most with a little bit of creativity and careful planning.
 Use these strategies and start seeing improvement in your productivity.

-To learn more, I encourage you to check out my book Level Up Your Day: How to Maximize the 6 Essential Areas of Your Daily Routine to maximize the effectiveness of your daily routine.
+To learn more and become a more productive person, I encourage you to check out my book Level Up Your Day: How to Maximize the 6 Essential Areas of Your Daily Routine to maximize the effectiveness of your daily routine.